vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 ## Process bytes

-Since the ingressing of bytes needs to be fast, all it does it puts it on a buffer and returns.
+Since the ingressing of bytes needs to be fast, all it does is put it on a buffer and return.
 But at some point, we need to digest those bytes and determine if they are meaningful, or if we're still waiting on more.

 For this digesting, we set up a recurring scheduled task, which we schedule the first time from our initialization,